yan-duarte/yan-duarte.github.io/_posts/2016-10-17-MLDA-Assignment3.md

 def incidence_cancer (row):
     if row['breastCancer100th'] <= meanIncidence : return 0   # Incidence of breast cancer
-                                                              # is below the average of the
+                                                              # is below the average of
                                                               # incidence of all countries.
     if row['breastCancer100th'] > meanIncidence  : return 1   # Incidence of breast cancer
-    														  # is above the average of the
+    														  # is above the average of
                                                               # incidence of all countries.

 # Add the new variable sugar_consumption to subData